-51 Respondents were considered to be aware of PPL's program if they responded affirmatively to either or both of two questions, one asking if they knew PPL provided funding to discount CFLs, and, one asking if they had seen educational or promotional materials from PPL.
+52 Respondents were considered to be aware of PPL's program if they responded affirmatively to either or both of two questions, one asking if they knew PPL provided funding to discount CFLs, and, one asking if they had seen educational or promotional materials from PPL.

 The freeridership questions were designed to measure the influence of the program's discount on purchase behavior, with respect to both the quantity of bulbs purchased and timing of purchases.
-Respondents were asked whether they would have purchased the same number of bulbs, and whether they would have purchased the same number of bulbs, and whether they would have purchased those bulbs during the same period or at a later date, if they had cost \$1.10 more per bulb.
+Respondents were asked whether they would have purchased the same number of bulbs, and whether they would have purchased the same period or at a later date, if they had cost \$1.10 more per bulb.
 The combination of a respondent's answers to these questions determined the respondent's freeridership score.